PantherLAB/PantherDashboard/docs/Readme.md

 ## Key Features:
 - **Effortless Exploration**: Easily navigate and understand the structure of your DQMH projects.
 - **Efficient Editing**: Modify code quickly and effectively with built-in tools.
-- **Visualize and Edit**: Easily view and modify your DQMH project documentation, including project, library, and VI descriptions.
+- **Visualize and Edit**: Easily view and modify your DQMH project documentatvkion, including project, library, and VI descriptions.
 - **DQMH Scripting Tools**: Utilize all the DQMH® Framework Scripting tools using buttons.
 - **PantherLAB Scripting Tools**: Utilize a suite of scripts to streamline tasks like identifying launching module locations, finding event callers, create error and constant vis, etc.